 The 17 Articles of The Realtor Code of Ethics

-- Protect and promote the best interests of buyers and sellers ahead of their own, as well as treating all parties honestly.
+- Protect and promote the best interests of buyers and sellers ahead of their own and treat all parties honestly.

 - A Realtor shall not exaggerate, misrepresent, or conceal any material facts about a property.
 They shall investigate and disclose when situations reasonably warrant it.
 REALTORS® shall only be required to find and disclose adverse factors reasonably apparent to a person with expertise in those areas required by their real estate licensing authority.

-- Realtors shall cooperate with other real estate agents and brokers when it’s in the best interests of their clients to do so.
+- Realtors shall cooperate with other real estate agents and brokers when it’s in their clients’ best interests to do so.

-- Realtors are required to disclose if they represent family members who own or are about to purchase real estate, as well as if they are a principal party in a real estate transaction.
+- Realtors are required to disclose if they represent family members who own or are about to purchase real estate and if they are a principal party in a real estate transaction.

-- Realtors cannot provide professional services in a transaction where the agent has a contemplate or present interest without disclosing that interest to all parties involved.
+- Realtors cannot provide professional services in a transaction where the agent has a contemplated or present interest without disclosing that interest to all parties involved.

-- Realtors shall not collect a commission, rebate or profit from the transaction without the seller’s knowledge, nor recommend third parties from which they will profit from without the seller’s express consent.
+- Realtors shall not collect a commission, rebate, or profit from the transaction without the seller’s knowledge, nor recommend third parties from which they will profit without the seller’s express consent.

 - A Realtor shall refuse fees from more than one party even if permitted by law without all parties’ informed consent.

-- Realtors will attempt to ensure that all written documents, including listing and purchase contracts, are easy to understand, and a copy of all materials are signed and delivered to the appropriate parties.
+- Realtors will attempt to ensure that all written documents, including listing and purchase contracts, are easy to understand.
+A copy of all materials is signed and delivered to the appropriate parties.